 In this quick start guide, we're going to show you how to set up and use JupyterLab, a data science environment.
 JupyterLab is the tool of choice for data scientists around the globe.
 Using JupyterLab we will run some reports on your own data.
 All reports are editable so you can quickly start experimenting and exploring more!

-To install JupyterLab, we're going to use the JupyterLab Lite add-on by the Community Add-ons project.
-To get started:
+To install JupyterLab, we're going to use the JupyterLab add-on by the Community Add-ons project.
+Install it by clicking this button:

 - Click on Supervisor in the panel.
 Choose "Add-On Store" from the menu.

-- Add the Community Add-ons as a new repository with the URL
+- If you haven't already, add the Community Add-ons as a new repository with the URL

 https://github.com/hassio-addons/repositoryand click on "Add".

-- Scroll down to the new section for Community Add-ons and click the install button on JupyterLab Lite.
+- Scroll down to the new section for Community Add-ons and click the install button on JupyterLab.
 Installation can take a couple of minutes depending on your internet speed.

-- Once installed, it will open the JupyterLab Lite add-on page.
+Once installed, it will open the JupyterLab add-on page:

-- Click on "START" to start the JupyterLab Lite add-on.
+- Click on "START" to start the JupyterLab add-on.

-- You will be prompted for your credentials.
+- You might be prompted for your credentials.
 You can use the same username and password as that you use to log in to Home Assistant.

 JupyterLab works with Jupyter Notebooks.
 Think of a notebook like a Word document that can also contain code to explore your data.